charanjitsingh8-dot/Phythonproject-/README.md

 # Phythonproject-
-Phython project that is written in readable and coding style
+Phython project that is written in readable and coding style..